luainkernel/lunatik/doc/lib.md

 local mystate = session:new'somename'
 ```

 This code will create a state named `somename` on kernel and store the userdata to perform all operations related to the state `somename` on the variable `mystate`.
-From now on, it will be used `mystate` to explain all operations that can be done at some state.
+From now on, it will be used `mystate` to explain all operations that can be done at that state.

 #### `mystate:dostring(code [, codename])`